 No, that's what I want to talk about.

-I want to talk about the truckloads of oil, because you know it's very interesting.
+I want to talk about the truckloads of oil because, you know, it's very interesting.

 I was reading something this weekend, and they were talking about how the oil was going through Maine and Massachusetts, coming from Russia, being shipped in.

-So you got all of the waste coming across our oceans, then you've got it coming on truckloads throughout the entire country instead of just coming internally from the Bakken or the Keystone XL.
+Then you've got it coming on truckloads throughout the entire country instead of just coming internally from the Bakken or the Keystone XL.

 It's complete insanity.